 Why is Your Rose Quartz Changing Color:

 To evaluate why your rose quartz is changing color, first, you need to assess if it is changing its color.
 You might be mistaking the change in your lighting for a color change in your rose quartz.
+For example, see how this decorative Rose Quartz changes its color with different lights.
 But, if it is changing its color, there might be a few reasons for it:

 Exposure to heat: